 Lauren High, MHA, 2014–15

 George Washington University, Masters of Health Administration

-Main Line Health, System Director of Therapy Services
+Main Line Health, System Director of Ambulatory Strategy

 "The Administrative Fellowship at Main Line Health was an incredible year of learning, professional development, and exposure to healthcare administration at a system and hospital level.
 The preceptors and senior leadership are highly engaged in the fellowship program and long-term career development of the fellows.
 I was able to explore different aspects of health administration and work on projects based on my personal interests as well as the organization's needs during the year.
 I am so appreciative of all the opportunities I had during the fellowship and the experience will serve me well going forward in my career."

 Nadja Mitchell, MHA, 2013-14